+SPECIFIC DOS AND DON'TS

+If you tell someone that you are there for

+them, then do take the trouble to contact

 them and ask how they are right now.
-Do there is also room for quiet. the same again after a few months, because it is important to acknowledge that this
+Do the same again after a few months, b se it is important to acknowledge that this

-There is absolutely nothing wrong with

-specifically, how they are today.
+is a long term process.